-The major potential reservoir rocks in the eastern part of the Norwegian-Danish Basin comprise the Bunter Sandstone Formation, Skagerrak Formation, Gassum Formation and Haldager Sand Formation.
+The majority of the deep onshore Danish wells were drilled, logged and cored during the early days of oil exploration in the 1950's, with the exception of a few new wells (1984, 2002-04 and 2010) drilled for other purposes such as exploitation of geothermal energy or natural gas storage.
+The major potential reservoir rocks in the eastern part of the Norwe-gian-Danish Basin comprise the Bunter Sandstone Formation, Skagerrak Formation, Gassum Formation and Haldager Sand Formation.
 The burial depths of the Skagerrak Formation vary from 600 to 5100 m and the burial depths of the Gassum Formation span from 550 to 3360 m.
 The differences in burial depths highlight the importance of a diagenetic understanding, as well as a mineralogical description, of these reservoir sandstones.